pigknows/pk-date-helpers/README.md

     const newRegularString = convertDateToRegularString(inputFormat, stringToConvert); // outputs in yyyy-MM-dd format

+NOTE: `inputFormat` can be in either a standard format (i.e. 'REGULAR', 'NEWSHAM', etc) or Report / percent format.

 #### convertPercentDateFormat
 Used for % style date formats instead of the string formats ("European", "THOUSAND", etc.).
 Used exclusively for reporting at this point in time.
 Requires that the input be in Regular format.